KingaKrol/testshaderdissolve/README.md

 # AztecTempleLookDev
- Fusion off Kitbash Room and the Dissolve Shader in Unity
+ Fusion of Kitbash Room and the Dissolve Shader in Unity
++ walls+mat, not tex
++ floor+mat, not tex